centime/xss-paper/attacks.md

     localhost:8080/xss/YWxlcnQoMSkK

-The base64 is a handy way to avoid conflicts between our payloads and flask's route matching rules, and more important allows us to bypass flask's parameters sanitizing before template generation.
+The base64 is a handy way to avoid conflicts between our payloads and flask's route matching rules[A], and more important allows us to bypass flask's parameters sanitizing before template generation.
 It will also work around any protection from the browser.
 Implementation steps are provided here[1]

 Bonus : flaskbb is kind enough to come in the dev version with a test function to populate it with dummy users, topics and posts !